philj56/tofi/doc/tofi.5.md

 **require-match**=*true\|false*

 > If true, require a match to allow a selection to be made.
 If false,
 > making a selection with no matches will print input to stdout.
-In drun
-> mode, this is always true.
 >
 > Default: true